- 115 A Porter Quad, Buffalo, NY 14261-0051

 Federal regulations require that UB use a Return of Title IV Funds calculation in cases where a student receiving Title IV financial aid (Pell, Perkins, SEOG, and Direct Loans) discontinues study during a given semester.
 If you discontinue study (drop, resign or withdraw from all courses in the semester) and have previously been awarded these funds, the university must determine if these funds are required to be returned to the appropriate financial aid programs.

-The university is required to perform the calculation within forty (40) days of discontinuance of study.
+The university is required to complete the calculation within 30 days of discontinuance of study.
 The policy statement below is for your information and reference; please call the Office of Financial Aid (716-645-8232) with questions regarding the effect and changes of your financial aid award if you are discontinuing study at UB.

 The date the student drops, resigns, withdraws or discontinues studies as determined by the University at Buffalo.